 Here’s how to make that happen:

 -Find a relevant website that targets your ideal candidate.
 See if they publish guest posts (they might have a link to a page for contributors, or you can browse some of the authors on their blog to see if there are any bloggers from outside of their company).
 You could also try a Google search along these lines: “Company-name-here guest blogger” and see what comes up.

 -Once you’ve verified that they do indeed accept guest posts, brainstorm a few article ideas that could work for their blog.
 For example, you could write an article about unconventional employee perks or a piece about company culture where you offer up a few examples from your own company.
-Make sure the article offers value to their readers while also highlighting what makes your business unique.
+Make sure the article findffers value to their readers while also highlighting what makes your business unique.

 -At the end of (or somewhere within) the article, add a blurb saying that you’re hiring.
 Include a link to your company jobs page where they can find open positions.

 -Send the article to the blog’s editor for review.
-You can likely search for the editor’s name, or browse LinkedIn and a tool like Email Hunter to figure out who to contact.
+You can likely search for the editor’s name, or browse LinkedIn and a tool like Email Hunter or Find That Email to figure out who to contact.
 Be sure to follow up if you don’t hear back.
 If you don’t hear back from them within two weeks or so, you can always contact another blog editor from a separate website.

 -Help promote the article once it’s published.
 After that, sit back and watch the applications roll in!
 If the website you’ve chosen gets a decent amount of traffic, chances are, you’ll see a fair amount of new applications come in over the next few weeks.

 3. Add a “We’re Hiring” Link to Your Support Team’s Signatures

 Does your company offer email support or general assistance?
 If so, ask your staff to add a blurb to the bottom of their email signatures with a link to your job listings.